phasync/server/README.md

 ## Disabled read and write buffering and large chunk size

 Instead of having PHP manage buffering of reads and writes, developers should try to read and write big chunks of data.
-Don't try to read 10 bytes, read 65536 bytes at a time and do the buffering yourself if needed.
+Don´t try to read 10 bytes, read 65536 bytes at a time and do the buffering yourself if needed.

 When you read big chunks, the benefit of buffering is gone and the end result is